tldr-pages/tldr/pages/common/cargo-rustc.md

 # cargo rustc

-> Compile a package, and pass extra options to the compiler.
+> Compile a Rust package, and pass extra options to the compiler.
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-rustc.html>.

-- Build the package or packages defined by the `Cargo.toml` manifest file in the local path:
+- Build the package or packages defined by the `Cargo.toml` manifest file in the current working directory:

 `cargo rustc`